 identification cards to access campus buildings.
-The card also provides access through the readers in the 100 McAllister residence building, the bike cage in front of 200 (when available), and throughout the campus.
+The card also provides access through the readers in the 198 McAllister residence building, the bike cage in front of 200 (when available), and throughout the campus.
 You will also need it to check out books from the library.
 Entry into UC Law SF campus buildings is not granted without swiping ID cards at entry access readers.
 ID cards are particularly important in the evening and on weekends when access is restricted.

-- Revalidation: All ID cards must be revalidated every semester. - Replacement Cards: Because ID cards allow access into campus buildings, all lost or stolen ID cards must be immediately reported to Public Safety Ambassadors.
+- Revalidation: All ID cards must be revalidated every semester in the IT Helpdesk office, located in the 200 McAllister building on the 4th floor. - Replacement Cards: Because ID cards allow access into campus buildings, all lost or stolen ID cards must be immediately reported to Public Safety Ambassadors.
 Upon such a report, the old card will be deactivated in the computer system, and a new card will be issued to you.
-You will be charged \$25.00 for this service.
+You will be charged \$22.00 for this service.